chelnak/gh-changelog/README.md

 check_for_updates: true
 ```

 You can also override any setting using environment variables.
-When configured from the environment
+When configured from the environment,
 properties are prefixed with `CHANGELOG`.
 For example, overriding `check_for_updates` might look
 something like this:

 ```bash